-Originating Organization(s) are NSF directorates or offices, and by extension their divisions or sections, that propose projects for funding through the MREFC account or other sources.
-The divisions have primary responsibility for overseeing planning, review, oversight and funding of large facilities.
+Originating Organization(s) - are NSF Directorates or Offices, and by extension their Divisions or Sections, that propose projects for funding through the MREFC Account or other sources.
+The Divisions have primary responsibility for overseeing planning, review, oversight and funding of Large Facilities.
 Their responsibilities include coordination of planning; serving as the interface with relevant scientific and engineering communities; preparing all required documentation for project consideration and approval; conducting merit review of proposals; fully funding costs of operations, maintenance and relevant programmatic activities; and overseeing the project.

-Facilities Panel reviews and provides feedback on the initial IMP for each MREFC project or large facility project (as requested), as well as subsequent IMP revisions.
-The panel provides written comments to the originating organization and may share the comments with the MREFC Panel and/or the office of the Director.
+Facilities Panel - reviews and provides feedback on the initial IMP for each MREFC project or large facility project (as requested), as well as subsequent IMP revisions.
+The panel provides written comments to the Originating Organization and may share the comments with the MREFC Panel and/or the Office of the Director.
 The role of the Facilities Panel is primarily advisory.
 The Facilities Panel is chaired by the DDLFP.
 The other members of the panel are typically three experienced business operations personnel and three experienced programmatic personnel, all of whom have prior experience in the technical and administrative aspects of large project oversight.
 The Facilities Panel also provides preliminary review of the materials submitted to the MREFC Panel, DRB and NSB when requested.

-MREFC Panel - provides governance of the overall MREFC process and reviews specific cases as presented by the originating organization(s).
-The Panel consists of the NSF Deputy Director (Chair), the ADs, program office heads, the Chief Financial officer, and in non-voting capacity the DDLFP, the General Counsel, and the Directors of the Office of International Science and Engineering, Office of Legislative and Public Affairs, and the Office of Institutional Resource Management.
+MREFC Panel - provides governance of the overall MREFC process and reviews specific cases as presented by the Originating Organization(s).
+The Panel consists of the NSF Deputy Director (Chair), the ADs, Program Office Heads, the Chief Financial Officer, and in non-voting capacity the DDLFP, the General Counsel, and the Directors of the Office of International Science and Engineering, Office of Legislative and Public Affairs, and the Office of Institutional Resource Management.

-Director's Review Board (DRB) reviews and approves the documentation associated with all projects proposed to the NSB for funding, including MREFC projects.
-The DRB is composed of the NSF Deputy Director, three ADs/office heads serving on a rotating basis, the Chief Financial officer, a representative from the Office of the General Counsel, a staff advisor from the Office of the Director and a DRB Executive Secretary.
+Director's Review Board (DRB) - reviews and approves the documentation associated with all projects proposed to the NSB for funding, including MREFC projects.
+The DRB is composed of the NSF Deputy Director, three Assistant Directors/Office Heads serving on a rotating basis, the Chief Financial Officer, a representative from the OGC, a staff advisor from the Office of the Director and a DRB Executive Secretary.

-NSF Director has ultimate responsibility for the obligation of funds from the MREFC account and for proposing new MREFC projects to the NSB, OMB and Congress.
+NSF Director - has ultimate responsibility for the obligation of funds from the MREFC Account and for proposing new MREFC projects to the NSB, OMB and Congress.
 The Director approves all IMPs, as well as all materials submitted to the NSB, OMB or Congress.

-National Science Board (NSB) establishes policy, reviews and approves MREFC account budgets, and reviews and approves specific MREFC projects for funding.
+National Science Board (NSB) - establishes policy, reviews and approves MREFC Account budgets, and reviews and approves specific MREFC projects for funding.
 NSB is an independent body established by Congress in 1950 to establish policies for NSF.
-Within NSB, the Committee on Programs and Plans oversees NSF program initiatives and major new projects and facilities.
+Within NSB, the Committee on Programs and Plans (CPP) oversees NSF program initiatives and major new projects and facilities.
 The NSB sets the priority order of projects recommended for construction.